Heinrich Boere: Post-war years

 In the immediate post-war years, Boere spent two years in an Allied prisoner-of-war camp, where he was interrogated and admitted to the three killings.
 After release from the camp, Boere initially went into hiding out of fear of being given a lengthy prison sentence, but managed to flee to West Germany.
 In 1949, a Dutch court sentenced Boere to death in absentia for the murders, for supporting the enemy, and for serving in the army of the enemy.

 According to Dutch law, being convicted of serving the army of the enemy automatically leads to the loss of Dutch citizenship.
-Boere claimed German citizenship on the basis of a so-called Führererlass, a law promulgated by Hitler providing all SS members with German citizenship.
+Boere claimed German citizenship on the basis of a so-called Führererlaß, a law promulgated by Hitler providing all SS members with German citizenship.
 This law remained in force during the 1950s and 1960s in Germany, but was later annulled under pressure from the European Union.
 From that point on, Boere was stateless, which was confirmed during the trial against him that started in October 2009.
 However, the German government refused to extradite him.
 West Germany was responsible for prosecuting war criminals, but Boere was never brought to trial there.

 The Dutch government repeatedly sought Boere's extradition.
 In 1983, a German court refused the Dutch request to hand Boere over to the Dutch authorities on the grounds that he might have German citizenship, and Germany, at that time, did not permit extraditing its own nationals.
 In 2007, a court in Aachen ruled that Boere could serve his sentence in Germany, but an appeals court in Cologne overturned the ruling, saying that the 1949 conviction was invalid because Boere was unable to present a defence.
 Boere's case attracted a great deal of public attention and, in 2007, the opposition in the Dutch parliament brought the case up with the Ministry of Justice.
 Besteman, Boere's partner in the Bicknese slaying, served time in prison in the Netherlands for his war crimes.